tataraba/musicbinder/README.md

 | ... | Activate virtual environment
 | ... | Install from requirements.txt
 | ... | Run `tailwindcss init`

+> **Tip**
+> If you use VSCode, you can transfer the browser session of Codespaces to your Desktop application, which allows you to use your own extensions and settings.

 ## 🔧 Run pytest <a name = "run_pytest">